 Tony is an independent regeneration consultant and helps voluntary and community organisations to become financially sustainable.
 He is the Trustee overseeing RUSS’s engagement with the local communities around our first development site at Church Grove.
 Tony is also an experienced fundraiser and regularly gets involved in drafting and submitting grant applications.

 Ted is one of the UK’s leading community-led housing and self-build campaigners.
 In 2008 he set up the National Custom and Self Build Association, and he chaired it until 2014.
-He then managed a research programme looking at how the Britain could learn from the many innovative community-led housing projects that have been built across Europe.
+He then managed a research programme looking at how Britain could learn from the many innovative community-led housing projects that have been built across Europe.
 He has a successful track record of fundraising, and has strong contacts with government, the wider housing world and the self-build media.
-As a Trustee he co-ordinates RUSS’s various fundraising activities.
+As a Trustee he co-ordinates RUSS’s various fundraising and media activities.